prathamkhatri/play_java_gradebook_app/README.md

 # Gradebook App using the Play! framework for Java
-This project is the final project for ICSI 410 Introuduction to Databases
+This project is the final project for ICSI 410 Introduction to Databases

 A Simple CRUD application